 While counselling courses cover similar topics, psychology tends to be more in-depth and related to mental health issues in an overall medical framework.
 Working with mental health professionals, psychologists will have much more input in matters like medication and treatment like cognitive behavioural therapy.

 So, What’s a Counsellor & What Do They Do?

 Ok, so now to counsellors, whose approach is much more people-centred and much less focused on safeguarding issues.
 In this role, you’ll be looking at how to coach those you’re helping to solve their own problems.
 They’re much less centred on the person as a patient and much more on helping them to achieve their goals.

 Counselling courses will equip you with the skills for a job that doesn’t go into assessments and reports on the client’s mental health.
 The position is one that involves helping people with moderate mental health issues, and the places you might ply your trade include schools, workplaces and private practices.
 It’s much less scientific but still exceptionally rewarding.

-Getting the Skills You Need - The Flexible Way
+Getting the Skills You Need Online- The Flexible Way

 Clearly, the two fields are incredibly interesting but very different from each other.
-If after reading this blog you feel that counselling is the path for you, then the great news is that getting the qualifications you need couldn’t be easier thanks to the high-quality counselling courses we offer at OCA.
-A great example of this is our Counselling Course Bundle that gives you three courses in one, representing awesome value.
+If, after reading this blog, you feel that counselling is the path for you, then the great news is that getting the qualifications you need couldn’t be easier, thanks to the high-quality counselling courses we offer at OCA.
+A great example of this is our Counselling Course Bundle which gives you three courses in one, representing awesome value.